zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

       return service
     ```

-3. the Model Deployer acts as a registry for all Services that represent remote
+3. Acts as a registry for all Services that represent remote
    model servers.
 External model deployment servers can be listed and filtered
    using
    a variety of criteria, such as the name of the model or the names of the